sagemath/trac_to_gh/Issue 2934.md

 # Issue 2934: doctesting files outside of sage repo is completely broken!!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2934

 Original creator: was